The hack-and-slash spin-off prequel to Breath of the Wild that works surprisingly well.

 |Console: Nintendo Switch|

 Hyrule Warriors, a crossover between Koei Tecmo's Warriors series and The Legend of Zelda, was received better than many anticipated.
-Not only were fans and critics impressed but Eiji Aonuma, the producer of the Zelda franchise, was as well.
-Aonuma approached Koei Tecmo for a new Hyrule Warriors game.
+Not only fans and critics were impressed; Eiji Aonuma, the producer of the Zelda franchise, was as well.
+Aonuma approached Koei Tecmo for a new Hyrule Warriors game but with a new twist: it would be set in the Hyrule of Breath of the Wild.
 The backstory of Breath of the Wild is that Calamity Ganon attacked Hyrule 100 years before, resulting in a massive battle.
 Fighting in massive battles is basically the entire point of Warriors games and Aonuma felt that these battles would complement well with the style of a Warriors game.
 Hyrule Warriors: Age of Calamity, the official prequel to the Breath of the Wild, was born.

 So, how did it turn out?
 Well, Hyrule Warriors: